AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 Our script then trains a perceptron with 500 points.
 Next, we create 2,000 test points, which will be displayed on the screen using Grapher.
 We wrote the condition `(p feed: point) > 0.5` to color a point as red.
 We could instead have `(p feed: point) = 1`, however in an upcoming chapter we will replace the perceptron with another kind of artificial neuron, which will not exactly produce the value 1.

-We see that the area of red points goes very close to the red line.
-This means that our perceptron is able to classify points with a good accuracy.
+We see that the area of blue and red points goes very close to the straight line.
+This means that our perceptron is able to classify points with a relatively good accuracy.

-What if we reduce the rounds of training of our perceptron?
+What if we reduce the number of training of our perceptron?
 You can try this by changing the value `500` by, let's say, `100`.
 What is the result?
 The perceptron does not classify points as accurately as with 500 trainings.
 This follows the intuition we elaborated when we first discussed training.
 In general, the more training a perceptron has, the more accurate it will be (however, this is not always true with neural networks, as we will see later on).

 *EXERCISE:* Reduce the number of times the perceptron is trained.
 Verify that varying the value `500` to lower values leads to some errors by the perceptron, illustrated as a mismatch between the red line and the area of colored points.